Ciarán Volke – A Leaf Out of Your Book & Love and Spurs – Director and Dramaturge

 Justin Francis Lee – A Leaf Out of Your Book & Love and Spurs – Producer

 Justin [he/him] is a writer, director, and sailor.
 He is passionate about exploring the stories of everyday people caught between subcultures.
 Intent on spearheading a closer relationship between the Canadian theatre and film industries, he hopes to make quality art more accessible.
 As the project manager for the Canadian Play Thing he runs The Apartment of Writing, a writer’s room for emerging playwrights.
 Currently he is a research assistant at the University of Victoria’s Department of Writing for new play development.
 Recent credits: Co-producing Theatre SKAM’s SKAMpede Festival, writing The Open Gate (SKAMpede), producing A Way Out (Apartment of Writing), writing Ngaii Duk (SATCo), acting in I and You (Langham Court Theatre), and assistant directing on the film sets of Dream Book, Bubba Lou, and All in Madonna.
 Justin is currently based between Calgary AB, (Treaty 7) and Victoria, BC (unceded territory of the Lekwungen peoples).

-Kendra [She/Her] is a Company C graduate of the Canadian College of Performing Arts in Victoria, BC.
-Since graduation, she has had the privilege to stage-manage, portray Disney princesses with Enchanted Fables, tour with Jubilations Dinner Theatre playing Peggy Sue in Buddy Holly’s Happy Days, and perform in Legends of Horror at Casa Loma in Toronto.
-Most recently she has been teaching dance and art to children at the McTavish Academy of Art.
-Kendra is thrilled to be back with Theatre SKAM for another summer season of home-delivery theatre aboard Bob the truck!
+Kendra [She/Her] is an actor, dancer, singer, and musician from Victoria, BC.
+Since graduating from Company C at the Canadian College of Performing Arts, she has had the privilege to stage-manage, portray princesses with Enchanted Fables, tour with Jubilations Dinner Theatre playing Peggy Sue in Buddy Holly’s Happy Days, and perform in Legends of Horror at Casa Loma in Toronto.
+Recently she has been sharing her passion for performing, teaching musical theatre classes at Theatre SKAM.
+Kendra is thrilled to be back aboard Bob the truck delivering live theatre!